OliverDrechsler/front_door_intercom_automation/docs/pull_request_template.md

-## Description 📋
+## Description

-Please include a summary of the changes made in this PR and provide any context necessary for the change.
+Provide a clear summary of the changes in this pull request and include any relevant background or context.

-Fixes # (issues)
+Fixes #<issue-number>

-## Type of change 🤔
+## Type of Change

-Please tick any that are relevant to this PR and remove any that aren't.
+Select all categories that apply and remove any that do not.

-- [ ] Bugfix (non breaking change which resolve an issue)
+- [ ] Bug fix: a non-breaking change that resolves an issue
-- [ ] Feature (non breaking change which adds functionality)
+- [ ] Feature: a non-breaking change that adds functionality
-- [ ] Breaking Change (a change which would cause existing functionality to not work as expected)
+- [ ] Breaking change: a change that affects existing behavior or compatibility
-- [ ] Documentation (a change to documentation)
+- [ ] Documentation: a change that updates or improves documentation

-## Submission checklist ✅
+## Submission Checklist

-- [ ] I have performed a self review of my changes
+- [ ] I performed a self-review of my changes
-- [ ] I have updated the documentation where relevant
+- [ ] I updated the documentation where relevant
-- [ ] My changes are well written and all ci is passing
+- [ ] My changes are clear, maintainable, and all CI checks are passing
-- [ ] I checked GitHub Action FDIa ci.yml run successful and added unit-tests
+- [ ] I verified that the GitHub Actions workflow passed and added or updated tests where appropriate